Prelude for Organ (Messiaen): Dates

-In the published short preface to the work, Latry implies that Messiaen wrote it while studying at the Conservatoire de Paris, citing the influences of Dupré, the Diptyque from this time, and importantly, the inclusion of notes that were unavailable within the ranges of most organs available to him at the time (with the notable exception of the Conservatoire and several others).
+In his preface, Latry implies that Messiaen wrote it while studying at the Conservatoire de Paris, citing the influences of Dupré, the Diptyque from this time, and paramountly, the inclusion of notes that were unavailable within the ranges of most organs available to him at the time (with the notable exception of the Conservatoire and several others).
 The compass lasted to C6 (61 note manuals) and G4 (32 note pedalboard).

 Paul Griffiths suggests that the piece was written contemporaneously with La nativité du Seigneur.
 The scholar Christopher Brent Murray, on the other hand, believes that the Prélude may have been composed in January 1928 and submitted on the 25th of that month.
 According to him, Messiaen may have referred to the piece as the examination submission.
 The lack of the usual Bien, which appears on Messiaen's manuscripts as a marking of approval, also points to the theory that this is a conservatoire assignment.
 It, however, appears on the Offrande's manuscript.

-The work's manuscript of twenty pages (six pages of music) lies in the Bibliothèque nationale de France.
+The work's manuscript of eleven pages (six pages of music) lies in the Bibliothèque nationale de France.